The rate of purification of quantum trajectories: Abstract

 \section{Abstract}

-We investigate the behavior of quantum trajectories conditioned on measurement outcomes.
-Under a condition related to the absence of so-called dark subspaces, K\"{u}mmerer and Maassen had shown that such trajectories almost surely purify in the long run.
-In this article, we first present a simple alternative proof of this result using Lyapunov methods.
-We then strengthen the conclusion by proving that purification actually occurs at an exponential rate in expectation, again using a Lyapunov approach.
-Furthermore, we address the quantum state estimation problem by propagating two trajectories under the same measurement record—one from the true initial state and the other from an arbitrary initial guess—and show that the estimated trajectory converges exponentially fast to the true one, thus quantifying the rate at which information is progressively revealed through the measurement process.
+{We investigate the behavior of quantum trajectories conditioned on measurement outcomes.
+Under a condition related to the absence of so-called dark subspaces, K\"{u}mmerer and Maassen showed that such trajectories almost surely purify in the long run.
+An alternative, simple proof of this result is first provided using Lyapunov methods.
+The result is then strengthened by showing that purification occurs at an exponential rate in expectation, again via a Lyapunov approach.
+The quantum filter stability problem is then considered: two trajectories are propagated under the same measurement record -- one from the true initial state, the other from an arbitrary initial guess -- and it is shown that the estimated trajectory converges exponentially fast to the true one.
+This quantifies the rate at which information about the current state is progressively revealed through the measurement process.}